hann228/rewards-engine/current-valid-spend-guidelines.md

 9.3.
 The cost of the Subscription must be set to a fixed amount for the period of the Subscription.

 9.4.
-The length of a Subscription period may only be monthly or annually.
-The length of a Subscription must not exceed one year.
+The length of a Subscription period must not be less than one week.

 9.5 For each Subscription period set out in Column 1 in the table below (a) the User's payment obligations for that Subscription must correspond to Column 2; and (b) unless the Subscription is renewed by the User, the maximum length of the Subscription must not exceed the numbers of days prescribed in Column 3 (if any).